Quatecha/SOC-Capstone-Team-1/Wazuh-agent-METASPLOIT.md

 ## Deploy the Wazuh agent
 Use the AWS Console to navigate to your EC2 WAZUH-manager instance Details page.<br>
-Copy the  Private IPv4 address  to your clipboard.<br>
+Copy the  Public IPv4 address  to your clipboard.<br>

-NOTE: Be sure to edit the WAZUH_MANAGER variable to contain your WAZUH-manager’s private IP that you just copied!<br>
+NOTE: Be sure to edit the WAZUH_MANAGER variable to contain your WAZUH-manager’s public IP that you just copied!<br>
-`$  WAZUH_MANAGER=“<WAZUH-manager private IP>“ apt-get install wazuh-agent`
+`$  WAZUH_MANAGER=“<WAZUH-manager public IP>“ apt-get install wazuh-agent`

-* `WAZUH_MANAGER=“<WAZUH-manager private IP>“`  -  this command sets the WAZUH_MANAGER environment variable to the manager’s IP address.
+* `WAZUH_MANAGER=“<WAZUH-manager public IP>“`  -  this command sets the WAZUH_MANAGER environment variable to the manager’s IP address.
 This variable is used by the Wazuh agent to determine the Wazuh manager’s IP address or hostname.
 It can then send data to the manager using this variable.
 If the IP address or hostname of your manager ever changes, be certain to update it in the monitored endpoint’s environment variables as well.<br>
     * **Environment Variables**  are part of the environment in which processes run.
 These processes might be reliant upon these variables, so they access the variable when needed.
 These variables are commonly used to store configuration settings, system information, or paths to executables or libraries.
 It can be persistent or temporary.
 In this case, the Wazuh framework only uses it temporarily to define the manager’s IP address during installation, so that the Wazuh agent can communicate with the Wazuh server.
     * If the manager weren’t on the same network, you might have to enter it’s public IP address instead.
 AWS might change the public IP address every time the instance is stopped and started again.
 If this is the case, you might be better off purchasing a dedicated address for your Wazuh endpoint instances.
 * `apt-get  install  wazuh-agent`  -  this command installs the Wazuh agent package  `wazuh-agent`  on this endpoint.